AirBearsOWC/AirBearsOWC.WP/README.md

 1. Click 'OK'
 1. Click 'Start Servers'

-### Database
+### Wordpress Setup

-1. In MAMP, click 'Open WebStart page'.
-It'll open your web browser.
-1. Click 'Tools' in the navigation bar
-1. Select 'phpMyAdmin'
-1. Click the 'Databases' tab at the top
-1. Under 'Create database' type 'airbears_db', or whatever you used to replace `database_name_here` above, then click 'Create'
 1. Open your web browser to `http://localhost:8888`

-### Wordpress Setup

 1. Follow the installation instructions.
 The username and password don't matter at all because they'll only exist on your computer, so make them easy.
 1. That's it!
 Now you'll need to:
 	* Create Pages